On the Radar

 horizon, we look to the Commission’s priorities to help us predict topics of

-often focuses on compliance with new reporting requirements, we expect to see
+reviews.
+Given that the staff often focuses on compliance with new reporting

-comments on MD&A are likely to stay elevated.
-The staff may also comment on
+MD&A are likely to remain elevated.

 Long-Term Review Trends